aldebaran/libqi-java/qimessaging/README.rst

   - list          <-> java.util.ArrayList
   - tuple         <-> com.aldebaran.qimessaging.Tuple

- Java to GenericValue only :
+ Java to AnyValue only :
   - java.lang.Double -> float

  When using native types with qiMessaging bindings, you may cast to corresponding java.lang class to ensure code safety.